 Shed all the extra fat from your body by walking and running on the Exerpeutic treadmill.
 It is safe, tough, and takes all kinds of abuse for years.
 Once you are in shape, you can switch to another treadmill designed to increase your stamina.

 - Limited incline.

 5. ProGear Ultimate High Weight Capacity Electric Treadmill with Extra Wide Deck

 - 40 L x 20 W inches belt;

 - 2 level od manual incline.

-The high price is a major problem for high weight capacity treadmills.
+The high price is a major problem for increased weight capacity treadmills.
 For heavy runners on a budget, this ProGear treadmill is a great choice for losing pounds without getting bankrupt.
 This beast has all the toughness one heavy runner will be looking for, minus the fancy and lacy features.
 For example, the incline is manual and has only two levels.

 Another thing I want to really appreciate about this machine is, it takes little space in a room and is easy to fold and unfold.
 For a small basement or bedroom, this is the perfect weight loss solution.
 The machine is not only whisper-quiet, but it also lets you whisper without any issue.
-For a cheap machine like this one, quietness is a bliss.
+For a cheap machine like this one, quietness is bliss.

 A wide belt and large rails are specially made to create a comfortable workout space for bigger guys.
-There is practically no reason not to bring it in your studio apartment or condo.
+There is practically no reason not to bring it to your studio apartment or condo.
 Tiny living space will not be an excuse for not getting in shape.